Before you can create a budget, you need to know how much you are spending (your expenses) and how much you are making (your income).

 Tracking expenses will help you in two ways – you’ll have a better idea of spending to create a budget, and you may be surprised when you add up all the little discretionary purchases and where your money is going.
 If your income is variable, you will also need to track the amount each month.

-How to Track Expenses?
+How to Track Expenses for your Budget?

 - Write it Down on a Piece of Paper – one of the easiest ways to keep track of your expenses is by writing it all down on a piece of paper.